Oleg Boyko: Entertainment and gambling ventures

+Banking and retail expansion

 In 2003, Finstar purchased a controlling stake in a Latvian commercial bank, Baltic Trust Bank.
 By 2006, Baltic Trust Bank was ranked 13th amongst Latvia's 24 banks in terms of assets and had one of the largest branch networks, with 74 branches across Latvia.
 In 2006, Finstar sold its 79% stake to GE Capital, the banking and finance arm of General Electric.

 In 2006 Boyko entered the real estate market through a new holding company, Finstroy.

 Also in 2006, under Boyko, Finstar acquired 75% of Rive Gauche.
 At the time it was a local business, with stores mainly in Saint Petersburg; but under Boyko, Rive Gauche grew to become Russia's second largest cosmetics and perfumery chain.
 In 2012, Boyko sold 51% of his stake to a consortium of investors but continues to hold 24% of the business.

+4Finance and Native American partnership

-In 2011, he invested the Riga, Latvia based 4Finance, a structure through which he has relationships with both the Fort Belknap and Chippewa (Lac du Flambeau) native Americans located in Montana and Wisconsin respectively.
+In 2011, he invested the Riga, Latvia based 4Finance, a structure through which he has relationships with both the Fort Belknap and Chippewa (Lac du Flambeau) Native Americans located in Montana and Wisconsin respectively.
 In 2015 Boyko family trust reduced its stake in 4Finance from 75% to 49% and in 2022 has completed its divestment.

+Film production

-Boyko was involved in film production and served as a co-producer on Frank Miller’s Sin City: A Dame to Kill For in 2014, and is a co-producer in Scarlett Johansson’s forthcoming directorial debut for the film Summer Crossing, which is based on a Truman Capote novel.
+Boyko was involved in film production and served as a co-producer on Frank Miller's Sin City: A Dame to Kill For in 2014, and is a co-producer in Scarlett Johansson's forthcoming directorial debut for the film Summer Crossing, which is based on a Truman Capote novel.

 Business interests

-Oleg Boyko’s current focus is on the digital financial services, fintech and financial technology sectors, strengthened by his extensive banking experience.
+Oleg Boyko's current focus is on the digital financial services, fintech and financial technology sectors, strengthened by his extensive banking experience.

 According to Boyko, the fintech industry is "the biggest blue ocean" in the business world, with products and services designed for individuals who do not have access to traditional financial services and those who are underserved by mainstream banks.

 Boyko, therefore, continues to expand and strengthen his activities in technology-based, data-driven transformational financial services platforms and business alternatives to the conventional banking sector.
 Boyko is determined to take advantage of changes in global consumer behaviour, advances in technology and data science, and harness the growing power and availability of mobile devices, in order to offer an alternative banking option to those consumers who do not have access to traditional financial services and banks.

 Finstar's investment portfolio included, among others, Vivus Mexico, 4Finance, Spotcap, an online lending platform for SMEs, Prestamos Prima, an online consumer financial services provider, and Viventor, a peer-to-peer lending platform.

 In 2017 Oleg Boyko announced his intention to invest $150 million into fintech businesses and in-house R&D within portfolio companies.
 The first phase of a global fintech investment plan is under way with a commitment to invest up to $50 million in Asia-Pacific`s consumer lending.